 You probably end up on this page because you are looking for a way to get to Koh Samui.
-But I hope that I can convince to stay in Surat Thani for a night as well.
+But I hope to convince you to stay in Surat Thani for a night.
 The main reasons are two.
-Surat Thani has one of the most underrated rivers and canal tours in the country, and a night food market that is full of delicious southern food.
+Surat Thani has one of the most underrated rivers and canal tours and a night food market full of delicious southern food.

-If you have limited time you should at least experience two things in Surat Thani:
+If you have limited time, you should at least experience two things in Surat Thani:

 Many people have been on the khlongs/canals in Bangkok to see the life along the river there.
 But the delta of Surat Thani will take you through very lush vegetations with nipa(nypa) and coconut palms as well as areas of mangroves.
 The nipa grows in brackish water.
 It has long leaves rising in the typical palm like tufts from the rootstock.

 The delta is a world of tunnels framed in green and shadows dancing on the water surface when the sunlight sippers through.
 Look out for cormorant lizards gazing in the sunlight.
-Now and then a brightly blue coloured kingfisher will add some variation into the green monotonous landscape and sometimes white cranes are spotted also contrasting with the viridescent vegetation.
+Now and then, a brightly blue coloured kingfisher will add some variation into the monotonous green landscape, and sometimes white cranes are spotted, also contrasting with the viridescent vegetation.

-Weathered old wooden household’s blend with modern concrete buildings and kids still bathe from the doorsteps of their houses.
+Weathered old wooden household’s blend with modern concrete buildings, and kids still bathe from the doorsteps of their houses.

 Tapi River is the longest river in southern Thailand.
 It got its name from an Indian river. (แม่น้ำตาปี) The source is in the Khao Luang mountain.
 The river empties into the Gulf of Thailand at Bandon Bay near Surat Thani city.
-The total length is 230 kilometer.
+The total length is 230 kilometres.

 Link to the night market on Google maps here.

 Are you planning to go to Koh Samui?
 There are multiple options.
 Seatran and Raja ferries operate from Don Sak on the mainland.
 Don Sak is about one hour from Surat Thani by bus.
-The trip to Koh Samui takes roughly 1 h 30 minutes.
+The trip to Koh Samui takes roughly one h 30 minutes.